SAP/fundamental/docs/pages/guides/design-system-cheat-sheet.md

 ## Type Sizes
 {: .docs-header-h2}

+Use these CSS classes to control the text size.
+Used mainly for content text, all standard components have the right text size by default.

 {% capture type-util %}
 <p class="fd-has-type-minus-3">This is text type size -3</p>
 <p class="fd-has-type-minus-2">This is text type size -2</p>